The moduli space of matroids: Cross ratios and rescaling classes

 Our results on binary matroids lead to a short proof of Tutte's characterization of regular matroids.
 While Tutte's original proof was based on his homotopy theory for matroids, cf.\ \cite{Tutte58a} and \cite{Tutte58b}, shorter and more elementary proofs were found later on, cf.\ \cite{Gerards89} and \cite[Thm.\ 3.1.6]{vanZwam09}.

-Our proof has some ingredients in common with these latter approaches, but in contrast to other proofs, it is based on the observation that the universal pasture of a regular matroid is $\Funpm$.
+Our proof has some ingredients in common with these latter approaches, but in contrast to other proofs, it is based on the observation that the universal idyll of a regular matroid is $\Funpm$.